 That’s Rousseau there with the blood.
 He was the first person to have the idea that The Prince – rather than being the founding text of modern statecraft – was actually an ingeniously sneaky political satire meant to expose the wannabe Princes as the giant dicks they undoubtably were.
-I realise this probably isn’t common knowledge.
-The only reason I know is because (awesomely) I had the opportunity to teach Machiavelli in a political philosophy paper recently.
-Lots of people have tried to run with this interpretation, claiming that Machiavelli was actually a republican democrat (he totally was), that he was sending up the Medici’s (he so wasn’t), and even that he was secretly attempting to “undo Lorenzo Medici by giving him advice that would jeopardize his power, hasten his overthrow, and allow for the resurgence of the Florentine republic” (Bullshiiit).
+I realise this probably isn’t common knowledge … the only reason I know is because (awesomely) I had the opportunity to teach Machiavelli in a political philosophy paper recently.
+Lots of people have tried to run with this interpretation, claiming that Machiavelli was actually a republican democrat (he totally was), that he was sending up the Medici’s (he so wasn’t), and even that he was secretly attempting to “undo Lorenzo Medici by giving him advice that would jeopardize his power, hasten his overthrow, and allow for the resurgence of the Florentine republic” (Total bullshit)

 I also find it funny that the Italians still can’t have a state.